RMS Measurement Requirements FAQ in Alberta

-Some MLS® listings systems throughout Alberta do not always require the Brokerage to represent the size of their property based on the RMS; however it is still necessary because:
+Some MLS® System listings systems throughout Alberta do not always require the brokerage to represent the size of their property based on the RMS; however it is still necessary because:

 - Property size is often important to buyers and other measurement professionals

 - The listing service/property database may have a mandatory property size field